 Installing the best antivirus software is up there with the best ways to safeguard against malware.
-However, if your machine has been infected, this guide will provide you with the best tools for getting rid of malware.
+However, if your machine has been infected, this guide will provide you with the best tools for getting rid of it.

 It doesn't matter whether you're using a PC, Mac, Android phone, or even an iPhone - a vulnerability in your browser and/or or its plugins can serve as an attack route for malware into other parts of your system, even if those parts are not normally vulnerable to attack.